-Depending on the type of domain (e.g. defense, enterprise), architecture frameworks such as DoDAF (DoD 2010), TOGAF (The Open Group 2011), the Zachman framework (Zachman 2008), etc. provide descriptions that can help to represent additional aspects/views of architectures - see the section 'Enterprise Architecture Frameworks & Methodologies' in Enterprise Systems Engineering Key Concepts.
-See also practical means for using general templates related to ISO/IEC/IEEE 42010 (2011), which are available at: [1].
+Depending on the type of domain (e.g. defense, enterprise), architecture frameworks provide descriptions that can help to represent additional aspects/views of architectures - see the section 'Enterprise Architecture Frameworks & Methodologies' in Enterprise Systems Engineering Key Concepts.
+See also practical means for using general templates related to ISO/IEC/IEEE 42010 (ISO 2011).

-As stated above, the purpose of the logical architecture is to provide a description of what a system must be able to do to satisfy the stated need.
-This should help to ensure that the needs of all stakeholders are addressed by any solution, and that innovative solutions, as well as those based on current solution technologies, can be considered.
-In practice it is human nature for problem stakeholders to push their own agendas and for solution designers to offer their familiar solutions.
-If a logical architecture is not properly enforced with the chosen life cycle, it is easy for both problem and solution stakeholders to ignore it and revert to their own biases (see Part 5 Enabling Systems Engineering).
-This is exacerbated if the logical architecture becomes an end in its own right or disconnected from the main lifecycle activities.
+As stated above, the purpose of the logical architecture model is to provide a description of what a system must be able to do to satisfy the stated need.
+This should help to ensure that the needs and/or concerns of all stakeholders are addressed by any solution, and that innovative solutions, as well as those based on current solution technologies, can be considered.
+In practice it is human nature for problem stakeholders to push their own agendas and for solution architects or designers to offer their familiar solutions.
+If a logical architecture model is not properly enforced with the chosen life cycle, it is easy for both problem and solution stakeholders to ignore it and revert to their own biases (see Part 5 Enabling Systems Engineering).
+This is exacerbated if the logical architecture model becomes an end in its own right or disconnected from the main lifecycle activities.
 This can occur either through the use of abstract language or notations, levels of detail, time taken, or an overly complex final architecture that does not match the purpose for which it was created.
 If the language, scope, and timeliness of the architecture are not matched to the problem stakeholder or solution providers, it is easier for them to overlook it.
-Key pitfalls and good practices which can help to avoid problems related to logical architecture design are described in the next two sections.
+Key pitfalls and good practices which can help to avoid problems related to logical architecture model are described in the next two sections.

-Some of the key pitfalls encountered in planning and performing logical architecture design are provided in Table 1.
+Some of the key pitfalls encountered in developing logical architecture are provided in Table 1.

 Table 1.
-Pitfalls with Logical Architecture Design.
+Pitfalls with Logical Architecture Development.
 (SEBoK Original)

-Pitfall Description Problem Relevance The logical architecture should relate back to the operational scenarios produced by mission analysis.
-If the architecture is developed without input from the problem stakeholders, or cannot be understood and related back to their problems it might lose the investments of the stakeholder community.
-Inputs for Design The major input for design activity involves the set of system requirements and the instances in which that they do not address the right level of design.
-The consequence is that the designer allows the requirements to fall to the side and invents a solution with what he or she understands through the input.
-Decomposition Too Deep A common mistake made by many beginners in design consists of decomposing the functions too deeply or having too many functions and input/output flows in scenarios or in the functional architecture of the current system block.
+Pitfall Description Problem Relevance The logical architecture model should relate back to the operational scenarios produced by mission analysis.
+Inputs for Architecture Model The major input for architecture definition activity involves the set of system requirements and the instances in which they do not address the right level of architecture.
+The consequence is that the architect allows the requirements to fall to the side and invents a solution with what he or she understands through the input.
+Decomposition Too Deep A common mistake made by many beginners in architecture consists of decomposing the functions too deeply or having too many functions and input/output flows in scenarios or in the functional architecture model of the current system block.
 Not Considering Inputs and Outputs Together with Functions A common mistake is to consider only the actions supported by functions and decomposing them, while forgetting the inputs and the outputs or considering them too late.
 Inputs and outputs are integral parts of a function.
-Considering Static Decomposition of Functions Only Static function decomposition is the smallest functional design task and answers the basic question, "How is this done?"
+Considering Static Decomposition of Functions Only Static function decomposition is the smallest functional architecture model task and answers the basic question, "How is this done?"
 The purpose of the static decomposition is to facilitate the management or navigation through the list of functions.
-The static decomposition should be established only when scenarios have been created and the logical design is close to complete.
+The static decomposition should be established only when scenarios have been created and the logical architecture is close to complete.
 Mixing Governance, Management, and Operation Governance (strategic monitoring), management (tactical monitoring), and basic operations are often mixed in complex systems.
-Functional design should deal with behavioral design as well as with temporal design.
+Logical architecture model should deal with behavioral architecture model as well as with temporal architecture model.